JoergBrueggmann/Test7/README.md

 ## Use case

-One wants to use the original sources of a package (of the Stackage/Hackage repository), to modify it's files locally, and in order to investigate or contribute to improvement.
+One wants to use the original sources of a package (of the Stackage/Hackage repository), to modify it's files locally, and in order to investigate or contribute to improvement - without using tarball files.

 ## Procedure - without tarball files